Immanuel Wallerstein: Professional career

 Wallerstein's academic career began at Columbia University where he was an instructor and then associate professor of sociology from 1958 to 1971.
 From there he moved to McGill University, in Montreal where he taught from 1971 to 1976.
 He became distinguished professor of sociology at SUNY Binghamton University from 1976 to 1999.

 In 1976 Wallerstein was offered the unique opportunity to pursue a new avenue of research, and so became head of the Fernand Braudel Center for the Study of Economies, Historical Systems and Civilization at Binghamton University in New York, whose mission was "to engage in the analysis of large-scale social change over long periods of historical time".
 The Center opened with the publishing support of a new journal, Review, (of which Wallerstein was the founding editor), and produced a body of work that "went a long way toward invigorating sociology and its sister disciplines, especially history and political-economy".
 Wallerstein served as a distinguished professor of sociology at SUNY-Binghamton until his retirement in 1999.

 During his career Wallerstein held visiting-professor posts in Hong Kong, British Columbia, and Amsterdam, among numerous others.
 He was awarded multiple honorary titles, intermittently served as Directeur d'études associé at the École des Hautes Études en Sciences Sociales in Paris, and served as president of the International Sociological Association between 1994 and 1998.
 At this time he also held a titled professorship at New York University and lectured at Columbia University.
 Similarly, during the 1990s he chaired the Gulbenkian Commission on the Restructuring of the Social Sciences, whose object was to indicate a direction for social scientific inquiry for the next 50 years.

 Between 2000 and his death in 2019, Wallerstein worked as a senior research scholar at Yale University.
 He was also a member of the Advisory Editors Council of the Social Evolution & History journal.
 In 2003, he received the "Career of Distinguished Scholarship Award" from the American Sociological Association, and in 2004 the International N. D. Kondratieff Foundation and the Russian Academy of Natural Sciences (RAEN) awarded him the Gold Kondratieff Medal.
 Wallerstein died on August 31, 2019, from an infection, at the age of 88.

+Wallerstein was remembered for his willingness to engage personally with younger scholars and to encourage their intellectual work.
 During his time as a lecturer some of the students in attendance recalled him as "a calm, reserved, elegant man".
 When taking criticism for his thesis, he would usually be calm and collected.
 As well as hinting at the fact that he was almost disappointed for the people or audience for not fully comprehending what he wished to establish.